highmountainasia/academic-kickstart/content/topic/mountain-permafrost-extent/index.md

 will also have major consequences for local to regional hydrology due to changing subsurface flow paths and storage (Walvoord & Kurylyk 2016)[^9].
-However, research on mountain permafrost in general has been limited, especially beyond the extent of the Tibetan Plateau, due to challenging environmental conditions at high latitudes with complex topography.
+However, research on mountain permafrost in general has been limited, especially beyond the extent of the Tibetan Plateau, due to challenging environmental conditions at high altitudes with complex topography.
 Thus, a need exists for studies that not only quantify but also characterize uncertainty related to mountain permafrost extent.